Department of Labor Logo United States Department of Labor

 Network and computer systems administrators

-Employment of network and computer systems administrators is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.
+Employment of network and computer systems administrators is projected to decline 3 percent from 2023 to 2033.

-Despite limited employment growth, about 23,900 openings for network and computer systems administrators are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 16,400 openings for network and computer systems administrators are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Employment